 - Native Advertising Is Rising Rapidly

 Having such a handful list of goodies, it’s time to make the content marketing strategy, prepare our tools and get to work.
 Now that we are passed the springtime and we’re heading into the sunny summer, we have to be prepared, otherwise, we risk getting burnt.
 We don’t need just suncream but also our bag of knowledge and the life ring to help us stay above the water.

-The printscreen is taken from a study on the effect of voice search on SEO we conducted some time ago (more exactly in September 2017).
+The printscreen is taken from a study on the effect of voice search on SEO we conducted some time ago.
 You would be surprised what we discovered!

 We performed some searches in Google trends to understand the evolution and to have a clearer understanding of how voice search can revolutionize the SEO world (and if that’s a true fact).

 We then added some other search terms to compare.
 We wanted to see if there is a difference between an organical growth and an explosive one.

 We discovered that SEO was on the safe side, but not for long.
 We can still use our SEO and digital marketing knowledge as the voice revolution might be close but not yet underway.

 As a recommendation, I would suggest using natural language and create relevant content that is easy to read, just like you are talking with somebody and not over-optimizing for the sake of SEO “success”.
 Build a content strategy optimization for voice search and use conversational marketing.

 For example, if you want to use chatbots make sure they have a natural language (conversational marketing) and they are easy to implement and relevant to your website.

 When asking a question in your article, try to respond to it in a full sentence, giving a specific response, make it easy to skim and invest in building trust.
 Try using a conversational tone in your content and optimize for long phrases or even questions.
 Keyword tool has an option that allows you to receive a recommendation based on your search terms.
 And you can choose to see all the questions and the metrics attached to them.